-Credit scoring is also pretty similar in the U.K. Three credit bureaus (including Equifax, again) keep track of everything from timely credit card payments to collection accounts.
+Credit scores across Europe may not be like they are in the US but they are pretty similar in the U.K. Three credit bureaus (including Equifax, again) keep track of everything from timely credit card payments to collection accounts.
 But the U.K. does consider one unusual factor that may help (or hurt) your score: registering to vote.
 In the U.K, the electoral record is used for everything from registering voters to storing consumers’ contact information to selecting jurors, and being on it may actually help raise credit scores.

 France doesn’t have a credit bureau tracking traditional credit histories.
 Instead, the nation operates more on a blacklist system.
 Certain actions like committing fraud or bouncing checks are tracked by the Bank of France, according to Complete France.
 Only those with a financial license, aka other banks and mortgage lenders, can access the records.
 Because there’s no nationwide credit worthiness scale, to borrow a large sum, say for a mortgage, you’ll need a bigger down payment.
 According to French Entrée, you’ll need at least 15 percent down to get approved.